neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 At least some of them, you would hope so, right?

+# Annihilation camps

 The annihilation camps, though, brought their own sorts of horrificness, of course, to the scene.

 I mean, first of all, there was a big difference, as pointed out in many sources, between killing Jews where you found them, right outside the towns or the cities or nearby where they lived, and having to get them from one place to a centralized killing area where you could dispose of them, because sometimes they started off a long way away from where they were supposed to end up, and the trip itself could be a vision of hell.

 In his book, Dan Stone talks about and recounts the story of a bunch of Jews that were packed into railway cars in Greece, where they were from, to be taken to the place where they would be annihilated, turned out they weren't destined to die in the gas chambers, they died on the way.

-And he writes an account, a first-hand account, by a Viennese Jew named Simon Umshuev whose job it was to work for the Nazis and unload these railway cars transporting Jews to their death, and he's the one that in the case of the Jews coming from Greece found them already deceased when they got there, and he said, "The wagons," meaning on the train, "were sealed and nailed shut.
+And he writes an account, a first-hand account, by a Viennese Jew named Simon Umshuev whose job it was to work for the Nazis and unload these railway cars transporting Jews to their death, and he's the one that in the case of the Jews coming from Greece found them already deceased when they got there, and he said,

+> "The wagons, were sealed and nailed shut.
+>
-As we opened them, we were presented with a terrible image.
+> As we opened them, we were presented with a terrible image.
+>

-Crammed in by the hundreds, the people squatted on their possessions.
+> Crammed in by the hundreds, the people squatted on their possessions.
+>

-Since they were unable to get out, their excrement remained in the wagon.
+> Since they were unable to get out, their excrement remained in the wagon.
+>

-Everything was a stinking heap.
+> Everything was a stinking heap.
+>

-There was no one alive.
+> There was no one alive.
+>

-The air was so poisoned that comrades in our commando fainted.
+> The air was so poisoned that comrades in our commando fainted.
+>

-We had to throw everything, the corpses, the possessions, and the filth, into huge pits which burned day and night.
+> We had to throw everything, the corpses, the possessions, and the filth, into huge pits which burned day and night.
+>

-The pits were eight meters deep and four meters square.
+> The pits were eight meters deep and four meters square.
+>

-Children up to the age of four who had arrived on other transports were also thrown alive into these pits."
+> Children up to the age of four who had arrived on other transports were also thrown alive into these pits."

 If you look at the infrastructure and the logistics of killing and wiping out and causing a genocide amongst an entire people, it's larger than we think it is.

 We should recall that even though people like to argue about how many Jews died in the Holocaust, because six million was an estimate, we should note that the Germans were planning for far more, and had they won the war, they were planning on having some 11 million Jews available for them to kill, and the amount of infrastructure that goes into those kinds of genocidal-type logistics is a lot larger than most people think.